-Outdoor survival is just as much about outsmarting the elements as it is using them to your advantage.
-Packing the right firestarter is one of the best ways to outsmart any of the difficulties the outside world tries to throw at you, whether you’re camping, hunting, backcountry skiing, or stranded on the side of the road.
+Weโve researched and tested over two dozen options to help you choose the best firestarters for your needs.
+Packing the right firestarter is one of the best ways to outsmart any of the difficulties the outside world tries to throw at you, whether youโre camping, hunting, backcountry skiing, or stranded on the side of the road.

-Know your local fire restrictions and think carefully about whether you actually need a fire.
-Never leave your fire unattended and be prepared to completely saturate your fire until the ground beneath it is wet and cold.
+As a note of caution: Know your local fire restrictions and think carefully about whether you actually need a fire.
+Never leave your fire unattended, and be prepared to completely saturate it until the ground beneath it is wet and cold.
 Unattended campfires are the cause of some of the largest, most costly natural disasters in the U.S., consuming millions of acres of forest and destroying entire communities.
 A fire can save your life in cold, wet conditions, but we must be responsible outdoors people.

-Check out our fire starter comparison chart at the bottom of the list for a quick comparison, or follow our buyer’s guide to figure out the best firestarter for your pack.
-Then, get your burning questions answered in our FAQ.
+Check out our handy comparison chart at the bottom of the list for a quick comparison, or follow our buyerโs guide and price and value section to find the best firestarter for your kit.

 - Best Overall Firestarter: Wolf & Grizzly

-- Best Budget Firestarter: Light My Fire Tinder-on-a-Rope
+- Best Budget Firestarter: Light My Fire MayaStick-on-a-Rope

 - Best Firestarter Knife: Morakniv Companion Spark